Guide

 Platform Quirks Worth Knowing

-Every platform has its own OG image fetcher, cache, and display logic.
-After generating thousands of OG images, here's what actually matters:
+Every platform has its own fetcher, cache, and display logic.
+I've generated thousands of OG images through MyOG.
+Here's what I've learned actually matters:

-Twitter supports two card types: summary (square thumbnail) and summary_large_image (the big preview you want).
-Without the twitter:card meta tag, you might get the small thumbnail even with a properly sized image.
+Use 1200 × 630 pixels for Twitter/X large summary cards.
+Two card types: summary (square thumbnail) and summary_large_image (the big preview you actually want).
+Without the twitter:card meta tag set, you get the small thumbnail even if your image is perfectly sized.
+Easy to miss.

-Slack, Discord, iMessage, and WhatsApp all fetch OG images for link previews.
-They're generally forgiving about dimensions but have tight timeouts.
-If your image takes more than a few seconds to load, they'll show a blank preview or fall back to a generic icon.
+WhatsApp, Slack, Discord, and iMessage all work well with 1200 × 630 OG images.
+They're usually more forgiving about dimensions than LinkedIn, but tighter on timeouts.
+If your image takes more than a couple seconds to load, you get a blank preview or a generic icon.
+Fast delivery matters here.

 JPG vs PNG: A Practical Take

-Stick to JPG and PNG only.
-Many social media platforms don't support SVG, GIF, or WebP for OG images.
-Even though WebP produces smaller files, the compatibility risk isn't worth it—your preview might not show up at all.
+Stick to JPG and PNG.
+A lot of platforms don't support SVG, GIF, or WebP for OG images.
+WebP produces smaller files, sure, but the compatibility risk isn't worth it.
+Your preview might just not show up.

-Whatever format you choose, compress it.
-A 2MB PNG that looks identical to a 150KB optimized version just means slower previews and potential timeouts.
+Either way, compress.
+A 2MB PNG that looks identical to a 150KB optimized version just means slower previews and possible timeouts.
 Tools like our Image Compressor, ImageOptim, or Squoosh can cut file sizes by 60-80% without visible quality loss.
 If your image isn't the right aspect ratio, crop it to 1200 × 630 before compressing.

 Designing for the Feed

-OG images display at roughly 500 pixels wide in most feeds.
-That means your carefully designed 1200-pixel-wide image gets scaled down to less than half its size.
-Design with this in mind:
+Your 1200-pixel-wide image displays at roughly 500 pixels in most feeds.
+Less than half its actual size.
+Worth designing with that in mind:

 • Text needs to be big.
 Anything under 40-50px at the source resolution becomes hard to read.
 Headlines work; paragraphs don't.